tuxkernel/Vorago/README.md

 If you get "1", then mouse polling rate (1000 Hz) is ENABLED.

-## Checking mouse polling rate in real-time with evhz program
+## Checking mouse polling rate in real-time with evhz

 Open a terminal and type: